Watering

 Causes

-Watering too frequently without soil checks
+Watering too frequently without checking the soil

 Dense, slow-draining potting mix